HTGenomeAnalysisUnit/varcall_training/2024/hands-on/snv_calling.md

 This will run for approximately 10 minutes using a single CPU and will create a single file in the current directory:

-- `hg38.snps.bqsr.g.vcf.gz`: the gvcf containing the variant called only for a the sample HG002
+- `hg38.snps.bqsr.g.vcf.gz`: the gvcf containing the variant called only for the sample HG002

 ### Step 2